2018 Marriott Hotels strike: Strike

-As a result of the strike, housekeepers in San Francisco, whose median wage was USD per hour, received a USD per hour raise over the four year contract.
+As a result of the strike, housekeepers in San Francisco, whose median wage was US$ per hour, received a $ per hour raise over the four-year contract.
 Strikes in other cities also resulted in various new employment contracts that offered better wages and benefits, along with any workers who individually interact with guests to be receiving a silent GPS-enabled panic button for protection against sexual harassment in the workplace.